-Applying the IFRAIS to real data mining problems is timeconsuming process.
+Applying the IFRAIS to real data mining problems is time-consuming process.
 To decrease training time and at the same time not to influence the quality of learning rules some improvements were introduced to the algorithm.
 The main idea is simply and relies on the rules buffering while their fitness is computed in clonal selection algorithm (Fig. 3).
 In a hash table the pairs: rule and its fitness to actual training set are saved.
 If the hash table contains given rule, then fitness associated with this rule is returned as a result and an exhaustive computation of fitness is omitted.
-In other case rule fitness is saved in the hash table and computed value is returned as a function output.
+In other case rule fitness computation is executed and next rule with its fitness is saved in the hash table and computed value is returned as a function output.

-'''

-Input: training set, class value c

-Output: fuzzy rule
+Input: training set, class value c Output: fuzzy rule

-'''

-'''

-Empty hash table BUFFER initiation

-'''

-'''

-Randomly create antibodies population of size \boldsymbol{s} and class value \boldsymbol{c}
+Empty hash table BUFFER initiation Randomly create antibodies population of size $\boldsymbol{s}$ and class value $\boldsymbol{c}$

-'''